zackstout/world-weaver/SOLO/WORLD WEAVER/README.md

 - [x] Users can view the shortest three times in which a world has been completed, as well as their own personal best time for completing their favorite worlds.
 - [x] Users can delete worlds they have created.
 - [x] Users are returned to the scroll-spot of the world they played when coming back to the 'All worlds' view from the 'Playing' view.
+- [x] Users can preview each world by means of a canvas that contains the world's obstacles and portals.

 ### Next Steps